valancej/documentation/_classic/getting-started/deployment-pipelines.md

 Fill out the deployment configuration and click the green checkmark on the top right of your deployment to save it.
 ![Save Deployment]({{ site.baseurl }}/images/continuous-deployment/save_deployment.png)

-On the next push to this branch (in this case 'master') the deployment will be triggered under the condition that all tests pass successfully.
+On the next push to this branch (in this case 'master') the deployment will be triggered under the condition that all setup and test commands pass successfully.
 ![Saved Deployment]({{ site.baseurl }}/images/continuous-deployment/saved_deployment.png)

 Now you can add additional deployments or configure another deployment pipeline.